webplatform/docs/apis/webaudio/AnalyserNode/index.md

 standardization_status: 'W3C Editor''s Draft'
 summary: 'This interface represents a node which is able to provide real-time frequency and time-domain analysis information.
 The audio stream will be passed un-processed from input to output.'
 tags:
-  0: API
+  - API_Objects
-  1: Objects
+  - API
-  3: WebAudio
+  - WebAudio
 uri: apis/webaudio/AnalyserNode

 ---